-Mitigation/Enhancement Proposal Response Proposals Consider the extent to which the re- development of the town centre caters for all ages across the community and is designed in manner to enhance public safety and reduce crime.
-See Draft Local Plan para 7.4.11 and Policy P15 that promotes inclusive design and the creation of attractive, safe, active streets and public spaces that reduce the fear of crime. • None. • None. • None.
+Mitigation/Enhancen nent Proposal Response Proposals Consider the extent to development of the to for all ages across the is designed in manner public safety and red own centre caters e community and er to enhance See Draft Local Plan para 7.4.11 and Policy P15 that promotes inclusive design and the creation of attractive, safe, active streets and public spaces that reduce the fear of crime. • None.
+None. • None.
 Consider reference to affordable housing or cross reference to other policies P2 to P4.